Hypergraph Neural Network with State Space Models for Node Classification: Introduction

-The quadratic computing cost of the attention mechanism limits the usefulness of transformers for handling long sequences, despite their significantly enhanced computational capability.
-Furthermore, it might not always be optimal for long-range dependencies to fully capture attention or encode all contextual information.
-Empirical studies suggest that increasing context length often fails to improve the performance of many sequence models \cite{gu2023mamba}.
-State space models (SSMs) have surfaced as an effective alternative to attention-based frameworks such as Transformers \cite{zhang2023effectively}.
-However, their performance falls short of Transformers due to constraints in capturing context compression that depends on the input, a drawback of their time-invariant transition mechanisms.
-Mamba has shown remarkable success in language modeling, exceeding the performance of Transformers of the same size and achieving results comparable to Transformers that are twice as large.
-These achievements have inspired recent efforts to adapt Mamba’s architecture for various data modalities \cite{zhu2024vision, ahamed2024mambatab}.
+The quadratic computational cost of the attention mechanism restricts the scalability of transformers for long sequences, despite their strong modeling capacity.
+Moreover, fully attending to all tokens is not always necessary or optimal, as long-range dependencies may not require exhaustive contextual encoding.
+Empirical evidence indicates that simply increasing context length often fails to yield consistent improvements in sequence model performance \cite{gu2023mamba}.
+State space models (SSMs) have emerged as a promising alternative to attention-based architectures \cite{zhang2023effectively}, offering greater efficiency for long sequences.
+However, their effectiveness is limited by time-invariant transition mechanisms, which constrain their ability to perform input-dependent context compression.
+Recently, Mamba has demonstrated remarkable success in language modeling, surpassing transformers of the same size and achieving performance on par with models that are twice as large.
+These advancements have motivated growing interest in extending Mamba’s architecture to diverse data modalities \cite{zhu2024vision, ahamed2024mambatab}.

-Building on the concept of hypergraphs \cite{feng2019hypergraph}, we introduce the hypergraph NN with state space model (HGMN), which integrates role-based representations into GNNs.
-HGMN leverages hypergraph construction methods to integrate node representations of roles and adjacency from higher-order viewpoints.
-We incorporate two methods for constructing hypergraphs that aggregate node information based on degree and neighborhood levels, reinforcing connections between nodes with similar roles within the hypergraph.
-HGMN integrates a mamba transformer mechanism with adaptive weights to merge adjacency-based and role-based representations.
-Through hypergraph convolution layers, the model learns hypergraph structures during training.
-A residual network is used to address the over-smoothing problem between convolutional layers.
-Compared to standard GNNs, HGMN enriches node representations by incorporating role characteristics and adopts a more effective aggregation approach.
-It is versatile and well-suited for node representation tasks involving both adjacency structures and role information.